OpenTechSchool/python-beginners/docs/en/functions.rst

 ``turtle.reset()`` for example.
 It is actually an abstraction for a number of steps, namely:

-* Erase the drawing board
+* Erase the drawing board.
-* Set the width and color back to default
+* Set the width and color back to default.
-* Move the turtle back to its initial position
+* Move the turtle back to its initial position.

 A function can be defined with the ``def`` keyword in Python::